eftieell/intro_programming_2/src/chapters/lists_and_dicts/list_comprehension.md

 ```python
 digits = ['0', '1', '2', '3', '4', '5', '6', '7', '8', '9']
 ```
-It can be defined more robustly using list comprehension:
+That sam list can be defined more robustly using list comprehension:

 ```python
 digits = [str(i) for i in range(10)]